Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Introduction

 We begin by considering a general one-dimensional spin chain that interacts with its environment \cite{c32}.
 We show that a staggered configuration of control fields can not only protect the spin chain from the environment, but it can also suppress spin-spin interactions in the chain.
 This is achieved by proving that the time-averaged effective Hamiltonian is zero when staggered control fields are applied.
 Applying the same control fields to spins is referred to as a constant configuration.
 By applying a constant configuration of control fields to two neighboring spins, and a staggered configuration of control fields to the rest of the spin chain, we can induce a two-qubit interaction that can perfectly entangle the two neighboring spins.
 We then propose a scheme that uses a sequence of two-qubit interactions between neighboring spins to perfectly entangle any two spins in the chain.
 As an example, we solve this scheme for the XY chain, showing analytically that any two spins in the chain can be perfectly entangled by choosing appropriate interaction durations.
 Since the interaction is only between two spins at any point in time, we essentially solve a system of two spins evolving under the action of the effective Hamiltonian.
 We find a way to remarkably simplify the quantum state of the spin chain at the end of each two-qubit interaction - the generation of entanglement is then evident.
+Thereafter, we apply our scheme to other spin chains such as the XYZ model and present numerical results conclusively demonstrating the effectiveness of our scheme.

 This paper is organized as follows.
 In Sec.~\ref{sec:formalism} we show how a staggered configuration of static and oscillating control fields can be used to decouple a spin chain from the environment and also suppress spin-spin interactions in the chain.
-Sec.~\ref{sec:scheme} describes how a combination of constant and staggered control fields can be used to induce two-qubit interactions, which can be used to generate perfect entanglement in the spin chain.
-Sec.~\ref{sec:numerical} provides results from numerical simulations of spin chains that corroborate our presented scheme.
+Sec.~\ref{sec:scheme} considers the XY model and describes how a combination of constant and staggered control fields can be used to induce two-qubit interactions, which can be used to generate perfect entanglement in the spin chain.
+Sec.~\ref{sec:numerical} provides results from numerical simulations that corroborate our presented scheme, and shows how our proposed method can be used for other spin chains such as the Ising chain and the XYZ model.
 We conclude the paper in Sec.~\ref{sec:conclusion}.